-Since its inception in 1969, the Women's Program at Harper College has served more than 45,000 women in the northwest suburbs.
-The Women's Program focuses on how individuals can work collectively to facilitate change within themselves and their community.
+Since its inception in 1969, the Women's Program at Harper College has served more than 50,000 women in the northwest suburbs.
+The Women's Program attempts to help women know themselves better, understand their relationships with their society and to participate more effectively in their chosen roles.

-The Women's Program is comprised of four major areas.
+The Women's Program is comprised of four major areas:

-- Continuing Education courses and workshops are offered on a variety of topics related to women's issues. - Services to students who are single parents or students who through disability, separation, divorce, or death have become the head of household with the need to become self-supporting.
-Students are also provided with job readiness seminars designed to develop employment skills to gain access into today's competitive job market.
+- Continuing Education courses and workshops are offered on a variety of topics related to personal growth and women's issues. - Services to students who are single parents or students who through disability, separation, divorce or death have become the head of household with the need to become self-supporting.
+These state-funded programs offer women and men career, personal, vocational and academic counseling, information and referral to appropriate resources.
+Students are also provided with job readiness seminars designed to develop employment skills to gain access into today's high-skill, high-tech job market. - Services to students who are interested in non-traditional work.
+This program